-The Universal Contact Visit is part of the Government's commitment to early intervention for a broad range of health issues of public health significance.
+The Initial Contact Visit is part of the Government's commitment to early intervention.

-Following the birth of a baby, families in South Australia are offered the service by a Child and Family Health nurse.
-The service enables the family, child development and health issues to be identified early and to promote optimal development through early access to child health services, parenting information and support pathways for families.
+Following the birth of a baby, families in South Australia are offered an Initial Contact Visit by a Child and Family Health nurse.
+The service enables infant development, health issues and the need for parenting support to be identified.
+Early access is provided to infant and child health services, parenting information and support pathways for families.

 The visit aims to: